The Case for Green Plenty

 Behind the curtain

 There's a few things we need to understand about the world we live in now.
-The first one is we've been sold a complete lie, that there's a scarcity of resources, that there isn't enough to go around.
+The first one is we've been sold a complete lie, that there's a scarcity of resources, that there isn't enough to go around, and we need to fight each other for what there is.
 A very quick example is we make enough food for between 11 and 12 billion people, and there's just under 8 billion people on the planet.
 But we're told people have to starve.
 We're told there isn't enough to go around.
 It’s a self-serving lie.

 The problem isn't with making stuff.
 At a technical level the problem isn't with anything other than distribution.
-But the real problem lies in the mentality of the capitalist.
+The real problem lies in the profit above all else mentality of the capitalist.
 The capitalist wants to make a profit and will not give food away.
 The capitalists will not distribute food to people who need it.
 Capitalist logic and human being logic are completely different things.
 This is why you see stuff in the world and the way things are done looks completely crazy.
-They look mad because capitalist logic and human logic, of people who have a heart and some empathy, are completely different.
+On a human level not feeding people is abhorrent and disgusting, it looks mad because capitalist logic and the human logic of people who have a heart and some empathy, are completely different.

 Capitalism is about profit.
 It's about maximising the profit they can make, which involves driving down your wages, ripping people off in the global south, creating commercial empires that steal resources and murder environmental and indigenous activists, all sorts of disgusting stuff, none of which anyone with any sense or empathy thinks is a good idea.
-Feeding people only works if someone can make a profit out of it, preferably a huge amount.
-Often the product or service being provided is a poor afterthought.
+Under capitalism feeding people only works if someone can make a profit out of it, preferably a huge amount.
+Often the product or service being provided is a poor afterthought after profit has been secured.

-So we live in a society which is predicated on scarcity, which is predicated on employment, which is predicated on the fear of starving.
+So we live in a society which is predicated on scarcity, which is predicated on having to work, which is predicated on the fear of starving.
 Basically most of us are three paycheques away from being homeless.

 Then you get all their talk about freedom, but what are they talking about?
 They're talking about the freedom to own the means of production and seize the products of other people's work, which is the only freedom that matters to them.
 All the rest of us have is the freedom to work for them or starve.
 Those are the only freedoms we actually have if you get down to the bottom of it.

 I live in the global north.
-There was a massive battle between the working class and the capitalist class, and we managed to acquire things like education and a benefit system which stops people starving to death, but don't have any illusions.
-If our rulers could take those things away from us, they would.
-And they are.
+A couple of generations ago there was a massive battle between the working class and the capitalist class, and we managed to acquire things like education and a benefit system which stops people starving to death, but don't have any illusions.
+If our rulers could take those things away from us, they would, and they are.
 Let's not have a fantasy about that.
 The false scarcity and actual poverty is necessary in order to create wealth, and the blood of the people living in the global south is lubricant to their world-killing machine.

-It's been pointed out by Marx and others that capitalism has unleashed enormous productive power.
-It's one of the reasons we have nearly 8 billion people on the planet.
-It's one of the reasons we can feed them, even though our owners won't, is because we have this power.
-We have this massive productive power that emerged during the creation of capitalism and has grown beyond what people thought possible.
+It was pointed out by Marx and others that capitalism has unleashed enormous productive power.
+It's one of the reasons we can support nearly 8 billion people on the planet.
+One of the reasons we can feed them, even though our owners make it difficult, is because we have this power.
+We have massive productive power that emerged during the creation of capitalism and has grown beyond what people thought possible.

-We had our means of subsistence stolen from us.
-Our ancestors had their livelihoods stolen from them so they could be turned into modern working class, forced to become people who own nothing but their own labour and had to go and earn a wage for 12 or more hours a day in unimaginably bad conditions.
+To create the conditions that allowed capitalism to be born we had our means of subsistence taken from us.
+Our peasant ancestors had their livelihoods stolen from them so they could be turned into modern working class, forced to become landless people who own nothing but their own labour and had to go and earn a wage for 12 or more hours a day in unimaginably bad conditions.
 They did this because otherwise they would starve.
 If you read what happened to those people and how the common land that they had was stolen from by what is now the capitalist class, now the owners of society, who needed to impoverish the rest of us so they could become fabulously wealthy.
-The people who like to masquerade as our betters, but really they were just a little bit lucky, amoral and ruthless.
+These are people who like to masquerade as our betters, we're supposed to look up to them, but really they were just a little bit lucky, amoral and ruthless.

 People wouldn't voluntarily work under what were appallingly bad conditions.
-If you read about the conditions people lived under in the 15th, 16th centuries, the early days of capitalism, and then into the 18th to 19th centuries no one would voluntarily live like that.
+If you read about how people lived under in the 15th and 16th centuries, the early days of capitalism, and then into the 18th to 19th no one would voluntarily live like that.
 The average lifespan in Liverpool dropped to 17, in Manchester it was 22.
 The same pattern is being repeated in the global south today.

 We were forced.
 Our ancestors were forced to live like that, live under those terrible conditions because it was that or starve and the ancestors of today’s owners, the ancestors of the capitalist class, were quite happy sitting on top of the pile.
 You may get the odd person who screws up and ends up with the rest of us.
-But generally, you look who owns the place all the way back to the Norman Conquest and who still owns it.
-It's the same people, same disconnected privileged idiots.
+But generally, you look who owns the place all the way back to the Norman Conquest and who still owns it it's the same people.
+The same disconnected privileged idiots.

-If you understand that history you know that we don't owe those people anything, not a jot.
-The good fortune that they have today is built on the suffering of our ancestors.
+If you understand that history you know that we don't owe them anything, not a jot.
+The good fortune they have today is built on the suffering of our ancestors.
 This is one of the reasons why we have to be very pushy and cynical about privilege.
 It wasn’t earned, it was stolen.

 Taking back control